openclimatefix/uk-wind-modelling-basic/README.md

 # uk-wind-modelling-basic

-The idea is to create some simple wind models for predicting wind farm generation
+The idea is to create a simple model for predicting wind farm generation.

 ## Wind Farm Data

-Lets the the wind generation ata from the Elexon API.
+Lets look at the wind generation from the Elexon API.
 Technically its a 1 hour forecast, but I think its good to start with.
 Lets look at the data from the `WesterMost Rough` wind farm.
 Its located 53°49′N 0°09′E, which is in the North Sea, just off the coast of Hull.

-A good package to use is https://github.com/OSUKED/ElexonDataPortal - `pip install ElexonDataPortal`
+A good package to use is https://github.com/OSUKED/ElexonDataPortal

 The expected wind generation can be generated from